adalton/apue3/Chapter07/Readme.md

 7. In the output from the `size` command at the end of Section 7.6, why aren’t any sizes given for the heap and the stack?

+   The `size` command examines the binary; the heap and stack are runtime constructs that vary as the program executes.

 8. In Section 7.7, the two file sizes (879443 and 8378) don't equal the sums of their respective text and data sizes.
 Why?